 lot of time on America's Great Loop Association's "Forum" to get a good idea there are many doing this on a full-time basis.

-that live on their boat for a other reasons.
+live on their boat for a other reasons.
 Many Americans (over 110,000, according to the US Census) list their boat as their primary residence.
+Most of

-Most of them don't go anywhere.
+them don't go anywhere.
 Which, with a paid for boat in the right location, can be an extremely frugal yet envied lifestyle.
-It just goes to show
+It just goes to show you that

-you that some of us view our vessel as our "home on the water", while others seeking travel & adventure, view our boat as "transportation &
+some of us view our vessel as our "home on the water", while others seeking travel & adventure, view our boat as "transportation & lodging".
+The

-lodging".
-The difference between the two, is substantial in terms of size, comfort, amenities, and the ongoing and forever cost of cruising and
+difference between the two, is substantial in terms of size, comfort, amenities, and the ongoing and forever cost of cruising and ownership.
+It makes

 Believe us, cruising long-distance, and living aboard, are not the same.
 They are totally two different things.
 They require totally two different